Kościuszko & Pułaski: Leading American Patriots Towards Liberty

 Even in death, Kościuszko was an advocate for freedom.
 His final act on American soil was to write a will, of which he named Jefferson the executor.
 It stipulated that Kościuszko's American assets be used to purchase the freedom and education of slaves.

 I, Thaddeus Kosciuszko, being just on my departure from America, do hereby declare and direct that, should I make no other testamentary disposition of my property in the United States, I hereby authorize my friend Thomas Jefferson to employ the whole thereof in purchasing negroes from among his own or any others, and giving them liberty in my name; in giving them an education in trades…which may make them good neighbours, good fathers or mothers, husbands or wives, and in their duties as citizens, teaching them to be defenders of their liberty and country, and of the good order of society, and in whatsoever may make them happy and useful.
 And I made the said Thomas Jefferson my executor of this.

-5th day of May 1798
+Tadeusz Kościuszko, 5th May 1798

 Though he died in Switzerland, Kościuszko’s remains were returned to Poland, where he is now entombed in Wawel Cathedral in Kraków – alongside Polish kings and other national heroes.

-Kazimierz Pułaski: “Father of the American Cavalry”
+Kazimierz Pułaski: 'father of the American cavalry'

 In 1777, he was forced to leave Poland and eventually found himself in Paris.
-It was there that he became acquainted with Benjamin Franklin, who was at that time serving as the Ambassador to France.
-Impressed with Pułaski’s military knowledge and revolutionary spirit, Franklin wrote,
+It was there that he became acquainted with Benjamin Franklin, who was at the time serving as the ambassador to France.
+Impressed with Pułaski’s military knowledge and revolutionary spirit, Franklin wrote: